Continuing Education Activity

 - Most commonly xylocaine, 0.5-2 %

-- Buffering 1:9 with sodium bicarbonate significantly decreases pain of injection
+- Buffering 1:9 with sodium bicarbonate significantly decreases the pain of injection

 - Biopsy punch